bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 nothing # hide
 ```

-This package currently in the backround relies on the integration of setter objects with `PreallocationTools.jl`
+This package currently in the background relies on the integration of setter objects with `PreallocationTools.jl`
 for supporting `ForwardDiff` and falls back on the Dictionary approach for other AD systems.

 ```@example doc